mjgregoire/RNA-seq-pipeline/Pipeline.md

 # RNA-seq Pipeline Master Script
-** Purpose: Reproducible workflow for RNA-seq analysis. **
+**Purpose: Reproducible workflow for RNA-seq analysis.**

 Conda environment: rnaseq_tools (sra-tools, entrez-direct, fastqc, multiqc, samtools, etc...)

 This was installed via
-` conda install -c bioconda {package} conda create -n{name} -c bioconda {packages separated by spaces} ` You can check what packages are you the environment with "conda list"
+` conda install -c bioconda {package} conda create -n{name} -c bioconda {packages separated by spaces} ` You can check what packages are you the environment with `conda list`

 Under environment you can install things needed later with this code:
 ` conda install -c bioconda {package} `